polettix/ETOOBUSY/_posts/2022-12-13-aoc2022-09-that-little-tail.md

 > On with [Advent of Code][] [puzzle 9][puzzle] from [2022][aoc2022]:
 > this was fun!

+This challenge reminded me of [The Gateless Gate/A Buffalo Passes Through The Enclosure][tgg37]:

+> If the buffalo runs, he will fall into the trench;
+> If he returns, he will be butchered.
+> That little tail
+> Is a very strange thing.

 This challenge is very interesting because the operations depend on the reciprocal positions of the ends of a rope, which are "connected"